niharika2810/niharika2810.github.io/_posts/2017-10-31-memory-management-in-android.md

 1) Be careful about using a design pattern with “abstraction”.
 Although from the point of view of design pattern, abstraction can help to build more flexible software architect.
 In mobile world, abstraction may involve side effect for its extra code to be executed, which will cost more time and memory.
 Unless abstraction can provide your application a significant benefit, you would be better not to use it.

-2)Avoid using “enum”.
+2) Avoid using “enum”.
 Enum will double memory allocation than ordinary static constant, so do not use it.

 3) Try to use the optimized SparseArray, SparseBooleanArray, and LongSparseArray containers instead of HashMap.
 HashMap allocates an entry object during every mapping which is a memory inefficient action, also the low performance behavior — “autoboxing/unboxing” is spread all over the usage.
 Instead, SparseArray-like containers map keys into plain array.
 But please remember that these optimized containers are not suitable for large numbers of items, when executing add/remove/search actions, they are slower than Hashmap if your data set is over thousands of records.